 Phil Potterton, Director

 Phil is a transport and infrastructure advisory consultant with a senior executive background in policy and research in government.
-Phil recently advised the Queensland Department of Transport and Main Roads on initiatives for a zero net emission transport sector in the state.
+Phil's recent projects include advice to the National Faster Rail Agency on opportunities to more comprehensively reflect benefits and costs of faster passenger rail projects in project evaluations and an industry profile of dangerous goods transport in New South Wales.
 As Canberra lead for GHD Strategy & Economics in the 2010s, Phil led projects including the Northern Australia infrastructure audit (for Infrastructure Australia) and technical development of a state aviation strategy (for the Western Australian Department of Transport).
 As head of the federal Bureau of Infrastructure, Transport and Regional Economics for over five years in the 2000s, Phil directed projects for government use and for publication in economic investment appraisal, pricing and regulation, transport and the environment and urban and regional development.

 Phil earlier directed the labour market assistance evaluation activities of the Department of Employment, Education and Training and authored the original Handbook of Cost-Benefit Analysis (Department of Finance, 1991), now updated.
 While with Northern Territory Treasury in 2001, Phil developed corporatisation policy and legislation for government-owned enterprises.
-Earlier in a 30 year public sector career, Phil appraised international development projects, with the DFAT Overseas Aid Program and held transport policy advice and analysis roles.
-Phil also writes for publication on transport and infrastructure policy topics.
+Prior to this in a 30 year public sector career, Phil appraised international development projects, with the DFAT Overseas Aid Program and held transport policy advice and analysis roles.

 Phil is a member of the Economics Society of Australia and is secretary and a former chair of the ACT and Southern NSW section of the Chartered Institute of Logistics and Transport in Australia.